-All recipes featured on Nutrition Stripped are free from refined and processed ingredients; all are dairy-free, gluten-free, plant based, vegetarian/vegan friendly, and paleo friendly; but can easily be adapted to your preferences.
+Before focusing on what my recipes are not, I’ll tell you what they are.
+My recipes are nutrient dense, high in antioxidants, anti-inflammatory, delicious, simple to make, and aimed at nourishing your body on a cellular level.
+All recipes featured on Nutrition Stripped are free from refined and processed ingredients; all are dairy-free, gluten-free, plant based, vegetarian/vegan friendly, and most paleo friendly, but can easily be adapted to your preferences.
+I’m all about flexibility and realism.
 Eating healthy doesn’t have to be complicated, in fact it’s quite the opposite; if we’re eating whole real foods in their most natural raw state, it doesn’t get more simple than this.

 The recipes I share on this blog are a result of my fun creations in the kitchen (typically listening to music and dancing around).
 Since this is more of a creative and artistic expression, at times I don’t always measure each ingredient to a T, although I do test each recipe.
 I urge you to find your creativeness in the kitchen and alter the recipes to meet your tastes and needs.
 Let loose, have some kitchen mishaps, get messy, and ultimately eat delicious whole and natural foods that you feel good about afterwards.